skilld-labs/go-odoo/README.md

 #### Custom skilld-labs models

-All others models (not core one) are specific to skilld-labs usage.
+All other models (not core one) are specific to skilld-labs usage.
 They use our own odoo instance which is **version 11**. (note that models structure changed between odoo major versions).

 If you're ok to work with those models, you can use this library instance, if not you should fork the repository and generate you own models by following steps above.